GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 Read [Best practices for fonts](/font-best-practices/) for other font best practices.

-## Ensure pages are eligible for the bfcache
+## Reduce CLS by ensuring pages are eligible for the bfcache

 A highly effective technique for keeping CLS scores low is to ensure your web pages are eligible for the [back/forward cache](/bfcache/) (bfcache).

 The bfcache keeps pages in browsers memory for a short period after you navigate away so if you return to them, then they will be restored exactly as you left them.
 This means the fully loaded page is instantly available—without any shifts which may be normally seen during load due to any of the reasons above.

 While this does potentially still mean the initial page load encounters layout shifts, when a user goes back through pages they are not seeing the same layout shifts repeatedly.
+You should always aim to avoid the shifts even on the initial load, but where that is more tricky to resolve fully, you can at least reduce the impact by avoiding them on any bfcache navigations.

 Back and forward navigations are common on many sites.
 For example, returning to a contents page, or a category page, or search results.

 When this was rolled out to Chrome, we saw [noticeable improvements in CLS](https://twitter.com/anniesullie/status/1491399685961293828?s=20&t=Qj_nzSRZD0_c-HaAnfr98Q).